 You’ll require a bachelor degree in an appropriate discipline with at least a pass average.
 EY recruits students from many different degree backgrounds including accounting and finance, business, commerce, economics, engineering, IT and information systems, law and science.
 Those with psychology and HR degrees are encouraged to apply for the People Advisory Services team.

 The process begins by going to the company website to fill out an online application and undertake cognitive and behavioural testing.
-The next step is to attend an assessment centre to undertake group and one-on-one interviews.
+The next step is to attend an assessment centre to undertake a group activity and interview.
 (Expect to have to deal with case-study scenarios and demonstrate industry knowledge).
 Before applying you will need to choose to work in Adelaide, Brisbane, Canberra, Melbourne, Perth, Darwin or Sydney.

 Senior people are encouraged to mentor less experienced people and there’s no shortage of formal and on-the-job training.
 Although you’ll have to stay in Australia for the duration of your graduate program, there are opportunities to work with people from around the world.
 Given the size of the business, there are always job opportunities coming up both domestically and internationally.
 EY sees its greatest asset being “high-performing teams”.
 If you’re a high performer you can expect to rise through the ranks from a graduate, to senior manager to partner.